Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?

 Calls to emergency services are free

-In Australia, you can make emergency calls from Skype.
+In Australia, UK and several other countries, you can make emergency calls from Skype.

 - Simply dial 000 from within the Skype app.